 The Landseer’s handlebar is aligned with the steering axis, so there is little, or no, sideways centreline shift when steering, with the minimum of effort your centre-of-gravity remains where you want it.

 Additionally, the Landseer’s hand position is fairly close to the saddle; there’s plenty of flexibility in your arms.
-Whether you’re just keeping balanced when almost stationary, avoiding a small hazard or riding a corner at speed, you always have that same flexibility and centre-of-gravity control; you don’t have to fight for balance.
+Whether you’re just keeping balanced when almost stationary, avoiding a small hazard on a downhill thrash or hanging a corner at speed, you always have that same flexibility and centre-of-gravity control; you don’t have to fight for balance.

 What about steering geometry?